 The enjoyment of human rights and fundamental freedoms must be balanced with the performance of corresponding duties as every person has responsibilities to all other individuals, the community and the society where one lives.

 Article 7 requires that rights be considered “in the regional and national context bearing in mind different political, economic, legal, social, cultural, historical and religious backgrounds.”
-Finally, Article 8 provided that the exercise of fundamental rights could be limited for the purpose of safeguarding public morals, thereby including a limitation rights groups said had been used in the past to justify discrimination and the deprivation of human rights on the basis of social, cultural, and religious grounds.
-See, e.g., APWLD, Responding to the Draft ASEAN Human Rights Declaration: What Southeast Asian Women Want to See, 12 Sept.
-2012.
+Finally, Article 8 provides that the exercise of fundamental rights could be limited for the purpose of safeguarding public morals, thereby including a limitation rights groups said had been used in the past to justify discrimination and the deprivation of human rights on the basis of social, cultural, and religious grounds.
+[The Diplomat]

 Recommendations made by civil society to strengthen the protections provided in the Declaration by removing such language and by explicitly recognizing the rights of specific marginalized groups were ignored and the Draft Declaration was adopted without any significant substantive changes having been made.
 Changes between the adopted Declaration and draft version include an additional paragraph in the preamble mentioning other ASEAN human rights initiatives, namely the Declaration of the Advancement of Women in the ASEAN Region and the Declaration on the Elimination of Violence against Women in the ASEAN Region, and an additional provision in Article 9, which reads:

-The process of such realization [of the rights contained in the Declaration] shall take into account peoples’ participation, inclusivity and the need for accountability.
+The process of such realisation [of the rights contained in the Declaration] shall take into account peoples’ participation, inclusivity and the need for accountability.

-Article 25(2) was also modified to recognize to vote of all “citizens,” as opposed to all “persons.”
+Article 25(2) was also modified to recognize the right to vote of all “citizens,” as opposed to all “persons.”

 Participation of Civil Society